 But in fact, they can be understood in a wider and universal context that transcends the times and the places in which they were actually revealed.

-Taking this human and universal context into account will help us greatly in realizing that the Quran is perfect and valid and that its verses never expire because they depict the human self in all situations and in relation to the environment, the universe, and its Creator.
+Taking this human and universal context into account will help us greatly in realizing that the Quran is perfect and valid.
+Moreover, that its verses never expire because they depict the human self in all situations.
+As well as in relation to the environment, the universe, and its Creator.

 I hope my answer can satisfactorily give enlightenment in this respect.